biemond/biemond-orawls/README.markdown

 ###wls_file_persistence_store

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when identifier is not provided it will use the 'default'.

 or use puppet resource wls_file_persistence_store

+    # this will use default as wls_setting identifier
     wls_file_persistence_store { 'jmsFile1':
       ensure     => 'present',
       directory  => 'persistence1',
       target     => ['wlsServer1'],
       targettype => ['Server'],
     }
+    # this will use default as wls_setting identifier
     wls_file_persistence_store { 'jmsFile2':
       ensure     => 'present',
       directory  => 'persistence2',
       target     => ['wlsServer2'],
       targettype => ['Server'],
     }
+    # this will use default as wls_setting identifier
     wls_file_persistence_store { 'jmsFileSAFAgent1':
       ensure     => 'present',
       directory  => 'persistenceSaf1',